-Fire stations play an integral role in the delivery of emergency services for a number of reasons.
+Fire stations play an integral role in the delivery of emergency services for several reasons.
 A station's location will dictate, to a large degree, response times to emergencies.
-Evesham Township Fire District No.1 maintains three (3) stations staffed by a combination of career, perdiem and volunteer emergency services personnel.
+Evesham Township Fire District No.1 maintains three (3) stations staffed by a combination of career, perdiem, and volunteer emergency services personnel.
 The stations are generally in good structural and mechanical condition, but they are not well-suited for 24/7 habitation by responders.
 When the stations were constructed more than 25+ years ago, the stations were equipped for staffing during daytime hours, with volunteer response from home.

-Fire and EMS Station 221 is located at 26 East Main Street and houses two engines, one platform aerial, one heavy rescue, one collapse rescue unit, and three BLS units.
-This station is the largest of the three stations operated by EFD and this station's career and volunteer staff respond to the majority of fire and EMS calls in Evesham Township.
-This station is located in the northern portion of the township, which is also the most densely populated area of the township, which contains the highest risk level, with a hospital, multiple care facilities, shopping centers, and high-density multi-family housing located in this station's primary response area.
+Fire and EMS Station 221 is located at 26 East Main Street and houses one engine, one platform aerial, one heavy rescue, one collapse rescue unit, and three BLS units.
+This station is the largest of the three stations operated by EFD and this station's career and volunteer staff respond to most of the fire and EMS calls in Evesham Township from this location.
+This station is located in the northern portion of the township, which is the most densely populated area of the township, containing the highest risk level, with a hospital, multiple care facilities, shopping centers, and high-density multi-family housing located in this station's primary response area.
 This station's responders and equipment also respond via automatic aid into Mt.
 Laurel Township, Medford Lakes Boro and Tabernacle Township, and via Mutual Aid into other surrounding jurisdictions.
-This station is generally in good physical condition, but does not sufficiently support a fire and EMS operation that is continuous in nature via in-house staffing, with the limitation being limited live-in quarters.
+This station is generally in good physical condition but does not ideally support a fire and EMS operation that is continuous in nature via in-house staffing, with the limitation being limited live-in quarters (bunkrooms).

-Fire and EMS Station 223 is located at 150 Merchants Way and houses two engines, one aerial, one brush truck, one flat-bottom 14' rescue boat, and two BLS units.
+Fire and EMS Station 223 is located at 150 Merchants Way and houses two engines, one brush truck, one flat-bottom 14' rescue boat, and two BLS units.
 This station is physically the smallest of the three stations, but the second busiest.
 Station 223 career and volunteer staff respond to the Station 223 response area and the Station 225 response area, and secondary to the Station 221 response area.
 This area contains a moderate risk level, with single-family and high-density multi-family housing integrated in the Wildland/Urban Interface.
 This station's responders and equipment also respond via automatic aid into Medford Township, Medford Lakes Boro, and Waterford Township, and via Mutual Aid into other surrounding jurisdictions.
-This station is generally in good physical condition, but does not sufficiently support a fire and EMS operation that is continuous in nature via in-house staffing, with the limitation being no existing live-in quarters and limited administrative office facilities.
+This station is generally in good physical condition but does not sufficiently support a fire and EMS operation that is continuous in nature via in-house staffing, with limited restrooms and showers, and a small area for administrative functions.
+In 2020, the training area was converted to a rudimentary live-in area with simple demising walls, to increase functionality within a limited capital budget.